Josequintas96/Solitary-game/README.md

 ==================================

-Thhis prrogramm can be also run with "python3 game_A.py" from terminal; but in order to do so, the file ddata must be isplaced from "dist" to previous folder.
+This program can be also run with "python3 game_A.py" from terminal; but in order to do so, the file ddata must be isplaced from "dist" to previous folder.